Hub-OS/documentation-website/docs/01-client/02-lua-api/01-entity-api/04-character.md

   - `Rank.Omega`
   - `Rank.Sigma`

-Returns a new character entity, throws if the package doesn't exist.
+Returns a new [Entity](/client/lua-api/entity-api/entity), throws if the package doesn't exist.

 ### `Character:rank()`